 This is an important occasion for the Republic of Ireland Ladies Snooker Association as we launch our ten-year Strategic Plan, Snooker Pathway for Success, 2015-2025.

 The Association has travelled a long way since its foundation in the Pierrot Snooker Club, Dublin in 1986.
-In that short period of 31 years, we have played an influential role for girls and women of all ages in Irish society.
-Today the Association is a young vibrant and dynamic organisation, with over 575 members now in every county in Ireland.
+In that short period of 36 years, we have played an influential role for girls and women of all ages in Irish society.
+Today the Association is a young vibrant and dynamic organisation, with over 712 members throughout Ireland.
 We are the largest female Snooker organisation in Ireland and in the World.
-We have fantastic and proactive sponsors who invest in our sport and work with us in a culture of partnership and who believe in our values.
-Our Association’s success is in many ways attributable to the great work of our volunteers, the superb ambassadors we have who play our game at the highest level and all those who have worked tirelessly to bring Ladies Snooker to where it is today.
+Our Association’s success is in many ways attributable to the great work of our volunteers, the superb ambassadors we have who play our games at the highest level and all those who have worked tirelessly to bring Ladies Snooker and Billiards to where it is today.
 In order to accommodate continued growth and to ensure that we do not stand still, it is vital that we conduct a full and comprehensive review to put structures in place to ensure that we continue to thrive.
 We acknowledge all those who played such an important role to get us to where we are and now we must look forward and be ambitious.

 We have listened to over 50 voices from players to referees to officers at all levels and sponsors and have taken recommendations on board to refine and define our mission, vision and values.
 This is a strategic plan developed by members for members.

-The task of pulling all this information together and developing the plan for the future fell to me along with our President Margaret Browne, Annette Newman our National Treasurer and Tina Keogh our National Secretary along with Valerie Maloney & Dr Gerard Colleran of the RILSA Committee.
-Also in the consultation framework are our many Schools, Colleges & Youth Reach Centres and people such as Alan Bailey of the CBS Westland Row, Dublin, Joe Dohney of Ballinabranna National School, Carlow, Leona O’Connor of Colaiste Chluan Meala, Tipperary and the support and sponsorship of Derek Fagan of Joey’s Snooker Club, Dublin and Paul & Bernie Traynor of Sharkx Snooker Club, Newbridge Kildare.
+The task of pulling all this information together and developing the plan for the future fell to me along with our President and National Treasurer Annette Newman, Dave Earle our National Secretary along with Valerie Maloney, Tina Keogh, Margaret Browne, Stephanie Foley, Joanna Ward & Dr Gerard Colleran of the RILSA Board.
+Also in the consultation framework are our many Schools, Colleges & Youth Reach Centres and people such as Alan Bailey of the CBS Westland Row, Dublin, Joe Dohney of Ballinabranna National School, Carlow, Leona O’Connor of Colaiste Chluan Meala, Tipperary and the support and sponsorship of Paul & Bernie Traynor of Sharkx Snooker Club, Newbridge Kildare, along with great support from the Celbridge Club, D’Arcy McGees Spawell and the CYMS Newbridge and the former Joey’s Snooker Club Dublin with Derek Fagan in support

 I would like to thank them for helping us arrive at a Vision for the Association for the next ten years.
 The launch of this strategic plan Snooker Pathway for Success 2015-2025 is a massive event for the Association as we enter this exciting new era.

-Our challenges are very different now than what they were three decades ago and indeed only a number of years ago due to the rapid rate of growth through our Schools and College Initiative.
+Our challenges are very different now than what they were over three decades ago and indeed only a number of years ago due to the rapid rate of growth through our Schools and College Initiative.
 In many ways our challenges stem from our success.
-We are growing in Ireland at a rate which shows no sign of abating.
 Our players are starting younger and playing longer and our participation programmes have brought new recreational and social members into our Association.
 However, these members must be looked after and we need to ensure the Association can cater for the demand at all levels.
 We have a new identity and logo which reflects our modern, skillful, vibrant image and which we can all be proud of.
 In essence, we need to ensure that we can facilitate continued growth in Ireland and internationally at competitive and social levels.
-We must continue to promote ourselves and work to attract investment from sponsors and commercial supporters.
-We must invest in participation programmes and support our players, referees, coaches and officers to ensure we are the most attractive and enjoyable game for women to play.
+We must continue to promote ourselves and work to attract investment from sponsors.
+We must invest in participation programmes and support our players, referees, coaches and officers to ensure we are the most attractive and enjoyable games for females to play.
 Our talented and committed volunteers need to be respected and catered for and all those who work with us must experience our values and be touched by our vision.
-The growth of the Association and Ladies Snooker internationally has been nothing short of exceptional and this growth needs to be sustained and all those who wish to play should be allowed to do so within our structures and framework.
+The growth of the Association and Ladies Snooker and Billiards internationally has been nothing short of exceptional and this growth needs to be sustained and all those who wish to play should be allowed to do so within our structures and framework.

 The creation of 5 new playing levels and standards in 2017 will further enhance participation among young girls and newcomers to the sport.
 We are constantly working on new ideas and initiatives.
 Our committed officials and supporters are working hard every day to ensure our association is maintained and well-informed as we push forward with our promotions for a brighter and secure future for all our members at every level.

 Dublin City FM have come on board with broadcasting reports and interviews with players on the RILSA International Irish Open 2017 along with continued reporting and interviewing of players during the RILSA Tour Season 2017-2018.
 Clontarf Media have been helping and supporting over the past 3 years and their commitment and vision is very much appreciated.
-In particular we commend Mick Fitz of Clontarf Media and Declan Hughes of Dublin City FM for their support.
+In particular we commend Mick Fitz of Clontarf Media and Declan Hughes and Alma Mannion of Dublin City FM for their support.
+Due to Covid-19 a number of events along with support from a number of agencies and sponsors ceased but we will recommence these initiatives as restrictions are lifted.

 This exciting Strategic Plan is the fruit of 6 years of research and debate and is a vital blueprint for the Association as we enter a new era.
 We want to be an Association with a membership of 5,000 across all levels which will have huge knock on effect for us in terms of participation, attendances, revenue and infrastructure.
 I would like to thank everyone for their input into this vital document and for all those who have worked tirelessly to make us one of the best cue sporting organisations in Ireland.
 We can look forward to the future and the almost limitless potential of this great Association.